elmtree-askmo/cloudcannon-app/content/learn/history-of-the-world/what-are-the-fundamental-components-of-machine-learning-and-how-do-they-interact.md

 subject: History of the World
 file_name: what-are-the-fundamental-components-of-machine-learning-and-how-do-they-interact.md
 url: /learn/history-of-the-world/questions/what-are-the-fundamental-components-of-machine-learning-and-how-do-they-interact
-score: 9.5
+score: -1.0
 related_article1:
-    id: 166240
+    id: 166215
     title: >-
-        How do language barriers and contextual understanding affect the interpretation of historical documents?
+        What are the primary benefits of using iClicker technology in educational settings?
     subject: History of the World
-    url: /learn/history-of-the-world/questions/how-do-language-barriers-and-contextual-understanding-affect-the-interpretation-of-historical-documents
+    url: /learn/history-of-the-world/questions/what-are-the-primary-benefits-of-using-iclicker-technology-in-educational-settings
 related_article2:
-    id: 166234
+    id: 166215
     title: >-
-        What are the main debates and controversies in historiography, such as objectivity vs. subjectivity?
+        What are the primary benefits of using iClicker technology in educational settings?
     subject: History of the World
-    url: /learn/history-of-the-world/questions/what-are-the-main-debates-and-controversies-in-historiography-such-as-objectivity-vs-subjectivity
+    url: /learn/history-of-the-world/questions/what-are-the-primary-benefits-of-using-iclicker-technology-in-educational-settings
 related_article3:
-    id: 166216
+    id: 166222
     title: >-
-        What are the common challenges faced when implementing iClicker technology in classrooms?
+        What role does cultural context play in shaping historical interpretations?
     subject: History of the World
-    url: /learn/history-of-the-world/questions/what-are-the-common-challenges-faced-when-implementing-iclicker-technology-in-classrooms
+    url: /learn/history-of-the-world/questions/what-role-does-cultural-context-play-in-shaping-historical-interpretations
 related_article4:
-    id: 166224
+    id: 166215
     title: >-
-        How does sustainable development integrate economic considerations into environmental sustainability?
+        What are the primary benefits of using iClicker technology in educational settings?
     subject: History of the World
-    url: /learn/history-of-the-world/questions/how-does-sustainable-development-integrate-economic-considerations-into-environmental-sustainability
-related_article5:
-    id: 166220
-    title: >-
-        What are the main challenges associated with the interpretation of primary sources?
-    subject: History of the World
-    url: /learn/history-of-the-world/questions/what-are-the-main-challenges-associated-with-the-interpretation-of-primary-sources
+    url: /learn/history-of-the-world/questions/what-are-the-primary-benefits-of-using-iclicker-technology-in-educational-settings
 ---

 &nbsp;